Employer of Record

 Public Holidays

-Hegeira New Year, Isra’ and Mi’raj day, Eid Al-Fitr, Arafa Day, Eid Al-Adha, Prophet’s Birthday, National Day, and Gregorian New Year are some of the public holidays in Kuwait.
+Hijri New Year, Isra’ and Mi’raj, Eid Al-Fitr, Arafat Day, Eid Al-Adha, Prophet’s Birthday, National Day, Liberation Day, and Gregorian New Year are among the public holidays commonly observed in Kuwait, subject to official announcements.

 Academic Leave